mridul037/mridul037/README.md

 **Quote of the hour:**

-There are only two kinds of languages: the ones people complain about and the ones nobody uses.
+Fancy algorithms are slow when n is small, and n is usually small.

-~ Bjarne Stroustrup
+~ Rob Pike
 <pre>

 </pre>